awsdocs/amazon-dynamodb-developer-guide/doc_source/creating-alarms.md

 1. Create an Amazon SNS topic, `arn:aws:sns:us-east-1:123456789012:capacity-alarm`\.

-   For more information, see [Set Up Amazon Simple Notification Service](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/US_SetupSNS.html)\.
+   For more information, see [Set up Amazon Simple Notification Service](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/US_SetupSNS.html)\.

 1. Create the alarm\.
 In this example, we assume a provisioned capacity of five read capacity units\.